Occupational injury: Regulation

 In the United States, the Occupational Safety and Health Administration (OSHA) sets and enforces national standards for occupational safety across all sectors.

 United Kingdom

 In the UK, a total of 111 fatal injuries happened in a single year.
 According to the HSE, a total of 111 workers died in work related injuries in the UK during 2019–20.
 The biggest cause for these fatal injuries was falling from heights that alone was responsible for 29 deaths during the same year.
 Other causes include injuries from moving vehicles and other objects, and contact with the moving machinery.

 In the United Kingdom in 2013–2014, 133 people were killed at work.
 Of those 133 people, 89 were employed, while 44 were self-employed.
 In 2013–2014, an estimated 629,000 injuries occurred at work.
 Of these injuries 629,000 injuries, 203,000 led to more than 3 days absence from work.
 Of these, over 148,000 resulted in them being absent from work for more than 7 days.
-In the UK, there are workplace injury advice guides online offering support on dealing with occupational injuries.